 Working in a call center has been pretty much my life right after I graduated from college.
 I’ve even built my own little family while working.
 Seven long years is definitely not a joke.
 It’s a commitment.
-When I resigned from my job a year ago, there’s no doubt that a part of me is still connected with the call center industry.
+When I resigned from my job in 2016, there’s no doubt that a part of me is still connected with the call center industry.
 After all, most of my closest friends are still in a call center – doing good and living their lives.

 When I became a trainer, I’ve met so many people from different walks of life, and that was when I’ve learned so much.
 I’ve learned a great deal about different personalities, lifestyles, backgrounds, and most importantly, I’ve learned so much about myself.